xfdingustc/OpenMAX/cn/chapter3.md

 **Table 3-5.
 OpenMAX Event Types**

 #####3.1.1.4.1  OMX_EventCmdComplete
 A component generates an OMX_EventCmdComplete event as soon as a command sent by the IL client has completed its execution.
 In case of a component state change, the new state that the component has entered is returned as an event parameter.
 A component that transitions to the OMX_StateInvalid state does not generate this event.

 #####3.1.1.4.2  OMX_EventError
-A component generates the OMX_EventError event when the component detects an error condition; the type of error detected is returned as an event parameter and will use values defined in OMX_ERRORTYPE.
-A component shall send the following errors via
+A component generates the OMX_EventError event when the component detects an error condition; the type of error detected is returned as an event parameter and will use values defined in `OMX_ERRORTYPE`.
+A component shall send the following errors via `OMX_EventError`:
-OMX_EventError:

--  A component sends the OMX_ErrorInvalidState error if the component transitions to the OMX_StateInvalid state.
+-  A component sends the `OMX_ErrorInvalidState` error if the component transitions to the `OMX_StateInvalid` state.
--  A component sends the OMX_ErrorResourcesPreempted error if the component transitions from OMX_StateExecuting or OMX_StatePause to OMX_StateIdle due to the loss of a resource.
+-  A component sends the `OMX_ErrorResourcesPreempted` error if the component transitions from `OMX_StateExecuting` or `OMX_StatePause` to `OMX_StateIdle` due to the loss of a resource.
--  A component sends the OMX_ErrorResourcesLost error if the component transitions from OMX_StateIdle to OMX_StateLoaded due to the loss of a resource.
+-  A component sends the `OMX_ErrorResourcesLost` error if the component transitions from `OMX_StateIdle` to `OMX_StateLoaded` due to the loss of a resource.]

 #####3.1.1.4.3  OMX_EventMark
-A component generates the OMX_EventMark event when it receives a marked buffer.
+A component generates the `OMX_EventMark` event when it receives a marked buffer.
 When a component receives a buffer, it shall compare its own pointer to the pMarkTargetComponent field contained in the buffer.
 If the pointers match, then the component shall send a mark event including pMarkData as a parameter, immediately after the component has finished processing the buffer.
 The IL client can use the mark event to measure the propagation delay of a data buffer through a chain of components, or to notify a component that a particular buffer has reached the given destination.

 #####3.1.1.4.4  OMX_EventPortSettingsChanged
-A component generates the OMX_EventPortSettingsChanged event as soon as component port settings change.
+A component generates the `OMX_EventPortSettingsChanged` event as soon as component port settings change.
 For example, a video decoder may not know a priori the output frame size and frame rate, as these parameters are coded in the input bit stream.
 As soon as such parameters are parsed, the component changes the values of the configuration structures of its output port and sends the `OMX_EventPortSettingsChanged` event to the IL client.

 #####3.1.1.4.5  OMX_EventBufferFlag
-A component generates the `OMX_EventBufferFlag` event when an output port emits a buffer with the `OMX_BUFFERFLAG_EOS` flag set in the nFlags field.
-The nData1 field of EventHandler specifies the value of the output port’s portindex field.
-The nData2 field of EventHandler specifies the unaltered nFlags field containing the end-of-stream (EOS) flag.
+A component generates the `OMX_EventBufferFlag` event when an output port emits a buffer with the `OMX_BUFFERFLAG_EOS` flag set in the `nFlags` field.
+The `nData1` field of EventHandler specifies the value of the output port’s portindex field.
+The nData2 field of `EventHandler` specifies the unaltered nFlags field containing the end-of-stream (EOS) flag.
 If a component does not propagate a stream further (e.g., the component is an audio or video sink), then the component shall send an OMX_EventBufferFlag event for that stream when it has finished processing a buffer with OMX_BUFFERFLAG_EOS set.
 The nData1 field of EventHandler specifies the input port that received the buffer.
 The nData2 field of EventHandler specifies the unaltered nFlags field containing the EOS flag.

 #####3.1.1.4.6  OMX_EventResourcesAcquired
-A component generates the OMX_EventResourcesAcquired event when it is in the OMX_StateWaitForResources state, and the resource manager detects that the needed resources are available.
-When the component receives this event, it is ready to change state into the OMX_StateIdle, and it waits for all the buffers to be allocated and assigned to its ports.
+A component generates the `OMX_EventResourcesAcquired` event when it is in the `OMX_StateWaitForResources` state, and the resource manager detects that the needed resources are available.
+When the component receives this event, it is ready to change state into the `OMX_StateIdle`, and it waits for all the buffers to be allocated and assigned to its ports.

 ####3.1.1.5  OMX_BUFFERSUPPLIERTYPE
 The OMX_BUFFERSUPPLIERTYPE enumerative type shown in Table 3-6 specifies the port in the tunnel that is the supplier port.
 A buffer supplier port either may allocate its buffers or reuse buffers provided by another port within the same component.

 | Field Name | Value | Description |
 | ------------- |